dingers-music/dingers-music.github.io/CONTRIBUTING.md

 ---
 ```

+Also, we encourage you to embed audio players
+from Spotify or Apple Music, or from YouTube
+when reviewing a music video.

 ## Guidelines
 - Use a maximum text width of 80 characters for paragraphs
 - File names have the format `YYYY-MM-DD-name-here.md`